 Who can find a virtuous woman? for her price is far above rubies.

-Only a few favored men find a virtuous woman, for they are very rare.
+Only a few favored men find a virtuous wife, for they are very rare.
 They are even rarer today, thanks to the curse of the modern woman.
 Here are the inspired and time-honored words of a mother to her son the king (Pr 31:1).
-Wise men will search for such a woman.
-Wise women will adjust their lives to match this great woman’s description.
+Wise men will search for such a wife.
+Wise women will change to match this great woman’s description of the perfect wife.

 The question, “Who can find a virtuous woman?” is rhetorical; you know the answer – not very many can find one.
 Odious women are everywhere, and average women fail the standard.
 A virtuous woman, defined by the next verses, is the exceptional woman this mother desired for her son (Pr 31:10-31).
 There are few on earth, and they are precious.

 It is good to give a virtuous wife a diamond, for it shows her value far above rubies.
-But the universal tradition means that most men are defrauded of their money, for their wives only deserve a tiny ruby at best (Eccl 7:26-28).
+But the universal tradition means that most men are defrauded of their money, for their wives truly only deserve a ruby (Eccl 7:26-28).
 What is marriage to an average woman?
 A 50-year lesson in disappointment!
-And the poor man fooled into marrying an odious woman should have bought a hangman’s noose – for himself (Pr 11:22; 12:4; 30:21-23)!
+And the poor man fooled into marrying an odious woman should have bought a hangman’s noose instead – for himself (Pr 11:22; 12:4; 30:21-23)!

 Virtuous women are extremely rare, but the rules for avoiding odious and average women are not difficult.
 Finding a diamond is not impossible.
 God and Solomon teamed up to save you from 50 years of trouble.
 Humble yourself, and read.
 The criteria are simple; they are ranked; any man can apply them.
 She must fear the LORD (Pr 31:30).
 She must be gracious (Pr 11:16; 30:21-23).
 She must be very hardworking (Pr 14:1; 31:13-29).